sateeshreddykakumanu/Treasure_Data/README.md

 **last_page_viewed.sql** -> The last page viewed by each of these user_id’s -> Results echoed to last_page_viewed_result

 ### How to Run
+**td_mysql.dig**
+digdag workflow above to automate the creation of tables, Data Ingestion and Data Analysis

 If it's a first time run:
 digdag run td_mysql.dig